sf-wdi-19-20/modules/w5_d2_2_ruby_methods/README.md

 | Compare and contrast functions in Ruby and JavaScript. |
 | Write methods in ruby to solve problems. |

-### Types of Knowledge

-* Imperative knowledge
-> your "how to" knowledge, i.e. describing how to do something
-* Declarative knowledge
-> your "what is" knowledge. i.e. describing what something is

 ### Parts of A Language

 * Primitives